 Vegetables and fruits contain starches and sugars.
 They convert into lactic acid by the lactic-acid-producing bacteria.

 There are many species of these bacteria.
 Lactobacilli in particular is present on all living things.
-Encourage this one to grow, and you’ll have success!
+Encouraging this one to grow, has great health benefits!

 Please keep in mind that this is a very specific type of fermentation.
 Not every fermentation recipe will use lacto-fermentation.

 The Weston A. Price Foundation (a wonderful source for information about food and natural processes in general) says this about the history of lacto-fermentation: